Fahrenheit 0.4.0

 Delayed Execution

-The setTimeout() function executes a method after a specified delay.
+The settimeout() function executes a method after a specified delay.
 Execution is non-blocking and runs in a separate thread.
+An optional third argument can be an object instance whose method is called, or a callbacks struct with onStart() and onEnd() hooks.

 function delayed() {